 AACCM's member companies manufacture ceramic components from ceramic powders at U.S. operating facilities.
 AACCM's purpose is to expand the market for U.S.-manufactured components by enhancing processes and quality, and to increase awareness of ceramic applications.

-GMIC is a trade association that facilitates, organizes and promotes the interests and economic growth, and sustainability of the glass industry through education & cooperation in technology, productivity, innovation and the environment.
+GMIC is a trade association that facilitates, organizes, and promotes the interests, economic growth and sustainability of the glass industry through education and cooperation in technology, productivity, innovation, and the environment.

-The ICF was established in 1990 as a nongovernmental, nonprofit federation of societies representing ceramists, ceramic engineers and ceramic scientists of the member countries.
-The purpose of the ICF is to promote and stimulate understanding and cooperation among persons and societies from different countries.
+The ICF was established in 1990 as a nongovernmental, nonprofit federation of societies representing ceramists, ceramic engineers, and ceramic scientists of the member countries.
+The purpose of the ICF is to promote and stimulate understanding and cooperation among member societies from different countries.
 The American Ceramic Society serves as the secretariat for the ICF.

 ICG is a non-profit international glass society consisting of 31 national organizations in glass science and technology, whose aim is to promote cooperation between glass experts.

 Keramos, founded by students at the University of Illinois in 1915, is a professional fraternity for ceramic engineers.
 The organization promotes scholarship and interest in the professional aspects of ceramic engineering, technology, and science.

 This conference addresses structure, properties, processing, and performance across the materials community.
 It is organized by ACerS, ASM, AIST, and TMS.